zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > Taking a lesson from Tor's control port:
 > we always want a correct authentication handshake to complete
-> before we allow any commands to be handled,
+> before we allow any requests to be handled,
 > even if the stream itself is such
 > that no authentication should be requires.
 > This helps prevent cross-protocol attacks in cases
 > where things are misconfigured.

-## Specifying commands and replies.
+## Specifying requests and replies.

-When we are specifying a command, we list the following.
+When we are specifying a request, we list the following.

-* The name of the command
+* The method string for the request.

-* Which types of object can receive that command.
+* Which types of object can receive that request.

-* The allowable format for that command's parameters.
+* The allowable format for that request's associated parameters.
   This is always given as a Rust struct annotated for use with serde.

-* The allowable formats for any intermediate and final responses for the command.
+* The allowable formats for any intermediate and final responses for the request.
-  This is always given as a Rust struct or enum annotated for use with serde.
+  This is always given as a Rust struct or enum, annotated for use with serde.

-# A list of commands
+# A list of requests

 ...